ResearchObject/workflow-run-crate/docs/workflow_run_crate.md

 This profile is used to describe the execution of a computational tool that has orchestrated the execution of other tools.
 Such a tool is represented as a [workflow](https://www.researchobject.org/ro-crate/1.1/workflows.html) that can be executed using a *workflow engine* (e.g. [cwltool](https://github.com/common-workflow-language/cwltool)).

 This profile is a combination of [Process Run Crate](process_run_crate) and [Workflow RO-Crate](https://w3id.org/workflowhub/workflow-ro-crate/).
-The entity referenced by the action's `instrument` SHOULD be a `ComputationalWorkflow` that is further described according to the Workflow RO-Crate requirements.
-The `mainEntity` of the RO-Crate MUST be the workflow that has been executed.
+The entity referenced by the action's `instrument` (which represents the software application that's been run) MUST be a `ComputationalWorkflow` that is further described according to the Workflow RO-Crate requirements.
+In particular, it MUST be the [mainEntity](http://schema.org/mainEntity) of the RO-Crate.
 The crate SHOULD have only one `CreateAction` corresponding to the workflow's execution.
 Details regarding the execution of individual workflow steps can be described with the [Provenance Run Crate](provenance_run_crate) profile.

 Some workflows have multiple inputs/outputs that, in conformance with the [Bioschemas ComputationalWorkflow profile](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE) are defined as [FormalParameter](https://bioschemas.org/types/FormalParameter/1.0-RELEASE) entities.
 It is OPTIONAL to include these definitions on a `ComputationalWorkflow`.
 A data entity or `PropertyValue` that realizes a `FormalParameter` definition SHOULD refer to it via [exampleOfWork](https://schema.org/exampleOfWork); additionally, if the data entity or `PropertyValue` is an illustrative example of the parameter, the latter MAY refer back to the former using the reverse property [workExample](https://schema.org/workExample).
 This links the `input` of a `ComputationalWorkflow` to the `object` of a `CreateAction`, and the `output` of a `ComputationalWorkflow` to the `result` of a `CreateAction`.
-A `FormalParameter` that maps to a `PropertyValue` SHOULD have a subclass of [DataType](https://schema.org/DataType) (e.g., [Integer](https://schema.org/Integer)) &ndash; or [PropertyValue](https://schema.org/PropertyValue), in the case of dictionary-like structured types &ndash; as its `additionalType`.
+A `FormalParameter` that maps to a `PropertyValue` SHOULD have a subclass of [DataType](https://schema.org/DataType) (e.g., [Integer](https://schema.org/Integer)) &mdash; or [PropertyValue](https://schema.org/PropertyValue), in the case of dictionary-like structured types &mdash; as its `additionalType`.
+See [CWL parameter mapping](cwl_param_mapping) for an example.

 ## Example